-174 Revised Guidelines paragraphs 7.5.2, 7.6
+Revised Guidelines paragraphs 7.5.2, 7.6

-175 Revised Guidelines paragraphs 7.7-7.10
+34 Revised Guidelines paragraphs 7.7-7.10

-- the full range of APMs available and whether they will prevent, reduce or eliminate the identified vulnerability of the area from international shipping activity; - (2) whether such measures might result in the potential for significant adverse effects outside the area; - (3) the linkage between the recognised attributes, the identified vulnerability, the APMs and the overall size of the area including whether the size is commensurate with that necessary to address the identified need.176
+(3) the linkage between the recognised attributes, the identified vulnerability, the APMs and the overall size of the area including whether the size is commensurate with that necessary to address the identified need.35

 The MEPC is charged with assessing the application and can set up a technical group if needed.
 After ensuring all relevant issues in Parts 4 and 5 are covered by the application the MEPC can, if appropriate, issue an "in principle" approval pending approval of the APMs.
 No approval of the application can be given until approval is given to the APMs.
 The APMs are referred to the appropriate committee or subcommittee of IMO for consideration and report back to MEPC.
 For matters requiring the approval of the Maritime Safety Committee (MSC), the APM should be forwarded to the MSC for consideration and report back to MEPC.
 If the application is refused then the MEPC shall report the fact to the applicant with reasons or with a request for further information.
-If the application is granted the IMO must ensure that it is implemented as soon as possible but should take into account the technical and financial resources of the applicant.177 After designation, additional APMs can be approved as required.
+If the application is granted the IMO must ensure that it is implemented as soon as possible but should take into account the technical and financial resources of the applicant.36 After designation, additional APMs can be approved as required.